-Boarding your loft will provide a large storage space and will add a layer of insulation to your home.
+Boarding a loft will provide a large storage space and will add a layer of insulation to your home.
 The project shouldn’t cost more than around £150 to £200 for an average three-bedroom house and isn’t difficult if you have time, patience and good working DIY knowledge.
 Ask a friend or family member to help, especially when bringing the boards up to the loft.
 Our step-by-step guide takes you through the process.

 - A tape measure

 - Timber battens (optional – to strengthen your joists)

 - Safety gear (mask, gloves, goggles)

 Measure the length and width of your loft, then multiply these two numbers together.
 This is the amount of space you will need to board.
 Based on this measurement, buy enough loft boards to cover the floor area, adding on an extra 20 per cent for mistakes and/or awkward edges.
 Make sure the boards are small enough to fit through your loft hatch.
 Many loft boards come with added insulation, so it could be worth investing in these to reduce your energy bills.

 Put on your safety gear, then lay several temporary boards together over the joists so that you have a wide and steady space from which you can work.
 These can be adjusted as you move around the space.